Must-see Events in La Mercè Festival!

 La Mercè Festival is the biggest festival of the year in Barcelona.
-Signifying the end of the summer, the party goes on for five whole days, starting on 20th of September and ending on 24th, which is the actual a day of feasting and a public holiday.
+Signifying the end of the summer, the party goes on for five whole days; starting on 20th of September and ending on 24th, which is the actual a day of feasting and a public holiday.
 The festival has been celebrated since 1687, when, according to the legend, the patron saint Mare de Déu de la Mercè freed Barcelona from a plague of locusts.
-The thankful residents of the city decided to honour her by celebrating to the fullest on the anniversary of her great act.
-This post lists our recommendations for the 5 Must See Events at the La Mercè Festival.
+The thankful residents of the city decided to honor her by celebrating to the fullest on the anniversary of her great act.

 Find your accommodation now!

 To fully understand what La Mercè is all about, you have to be there yourself.
-The festival is made up of various events and to experience them all over the course of five days would probably be an impossible task.
+The festival is made up of various events and to experience them all over the course of five days would probably be an impossible task; if you want to know more about the whole festival check our article about it.
 So we have narrowed it down to the must-sees!

 Toc d’Inici at La Mercè

-The opening ceremony of the La Mercè Festival.
-The event starts with an opening speech, which is followed by a show with giants and monsters dancing on a stage in Plaça de Sant Jaume.
+This is the opening ceremony of the La Mercè Festival.
+The event starts with an opening speech; which is followed in addition by a show with giants and monsters dancing on a stage in Plaça de Sant Jaume.
 The atmosphere and music set up the festival mood for the participants for the days ahead.
-The ceremony is a very popular event and space at Sant Jaume is limited, so you will have to be there early to get a good view to the stage.
+However, the ceremony is a very popular event and space at Sant Jaume is limited; so you will have to be there early to get a good view to the stage.

 Correfoc at La Mercè